Mercy-line/Mercy-line/README.md

 ---

->  *“Building technology that solves real problems while keeping people at the center.”*
+>  *“Building technology that solves real problems while keeping people at the center.
+> Design with empathy.
+Build with precision.
+Deliver with impact. ”*
 <!--
 **Mercy-line/Mercy-line** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.